4l4ctronic/PointNet_KAN_Graphic/segmentation/README.md

 - [Hugging Face](https://huggingface.co/)
 - [ShapeNet](https://shapenet.org/)

+The codes provided here are written to use the HDF5 format for ShapeNet Part segmentation (approximately 346MB).

 **Step 2: Run the Training Script**

 After downloading the data, you can run the training script: